Why the whole team should appreciate dental assistants

 Dental assistants know the ins and outs of infection control and are typically responsible for sterilizing instruments, clearing water lines, and sanitizing various items in examination rooms.
 Many assistants pursue infection control certification to ensure they have the most up-to-date knowledge and can implement the strictest safety measures.

-These efforts make it possible for patients to have safe visits and for dentists and hygienists to do their jobs in a sanitary environment.
+These efforts make it possible for patients to have safe visits and for dentists, hygienists, and fellow dental assistants to do their jobs in a sanitary environment.

 “Dental assistants allow the dentist to provide safe, swift, and friendly dentistry,” says Frances, a dental assisting instructor.